downfromthetrees/the_magic_eye/MAGIC_TODO.md

 - switch to BIT_COUNT in mongodb
     - { $bit: { _id: { or: dhashToCompare } } }
     - have to check this is actually the same as: xorhttps://github.com/miguelmota/hamming/blob/master/hamming.js
-- log all the magic lines with a prefix so it's easy to sort
-- Duplicates are pretty fucked.
-Suggest regenerating the database once we know what's happening with incorrect duplicates.
-   - `wrong` should fix the current thread, remove it as a duplicate.
-   - Potentially should not approve any posts.

 - failing to remove all time top!! separate them out